 Modern mutton chops should go very low, reach down to the chin, and they should always be kept clean.
 If you let your beard growth get out of hand, however, your mutton chops can start to look unkempt.

 Face Shape: Any shape works for a full beard style

 Look Like: Joel McHale

-When pretty boys grow out their beard, they know to keep it right and tight.
+When preppy boys grow out their beard, they know to keep it tight.
 This is how a full beard should look.
-Exactness is important, as is cleanliness, so it should always be under control and exactly the length you want.
-Wildness is out, since that will turn it into a Bandholz.
-A Full covers the face, but doesn’t extend off the jaw more than scant millimeters.
+Exactness is important, as is cleanliness, so it should always be under control.
+Then your beard will remain the length you want.
+Don’t plan on letting every full beard style go wild, not every long beard is a Bandholz.
+Instead, full facial hair styles cover the face, but don’t extend off the jaw more than a few millimeters.

 8. Van Dyke

 A combination of small moustache with added goatee, the Van Dyke distinguishes itself from the Balbo by the narrowness of the beard itself.
 A little facial hair that stays beneath the mouth and a thin moustache make up this look.
 If you want facial hair that makes you look like a 16th century painter, or just enjoy a short beard style, then a Van Dyke beard is the way to go.

 Face Shape: Any shape works for scruffy facial hair